MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-bot-in-website.md

 keywords: bot framework, design, bot, scenario, use case, pattern, bot in website
 author: matvelloso
 manager: rstand

-# the ms.topic should be the section of the IA that the article is in, with the suffix -article.
-Some examples:
-# get-started article, sdk-reference-article
 ms.topic: design-patterns-article
 ms.prod: botframework

-# The ms.service should be the Bot Framework technology area covered by the article, e.g., Bot Builder, LUIS, Azure Bot Service
 ms.service: Bot Builder

-# Date the article was updated
 ms.date: 02/16/2017

-# Alias of the document reviewer.
-Change to the appropriate person.
 ms.reviewer: rstand

-# Include the following line commented out
 #ROBOTS: Index
 ---
 # Bot embedded within a website